Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added generation of StyleCI configuration file.
 * Migrated obsolete `OptionsResolver` method call (#1116).
 * Fixed logical issue in `SearchHelper` (#1117).
+* Fixed invalid redirect after mass operation if no index action is available (#1118).
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.0.1).

 ## ModuleStudio 1.0.0 (July 31, 2017)